Staggerlee011/terraform_azure/01 Basic Example/README.md

 # Basic Example
 Creates a resource group and network with some subnets

+## config
+choco install azure-cli -y
+choc install terraform -y

+use `az login` to connect to azure subscription or you can populate in the .tf

 `terrform  init`
 loads the tf file and checks it works